Monte47/ChromeTunes/README.md

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules and configure webpack.
 Create `webpack.config.js` and `package.json` files.
 Write a basic entry file.
-Find music samples to put in my project for each note on the keyboard.
+Understand sound creation on Javascript.
 Pick out colors for each note.
 Goals for the day include:

 - Complete webpack bundle
-- Find and download note samples
 - Find colors for each corresponding note
+- Research creating sound waves in Javascript
+- Determine which scales/notes to map to keyboard

 **Day 2**: This day will be dedicated to learning canvas and rendering a keyboard/keys from the entry file.
 Additionally the sound functionality will be created so that keys will generate an appropriate sound.
 Goals for the day include:

 - Generate a canvas
-- Render Keyboard and keys
 - Complete `sound.js` logic functionality
 - Map each key to its appropriate sound and key-value on the computer keyboard

 **Day 3**: This day will be dedicated to implementing the colors feature of the app in which a brush of color will be animated across the background and disappear momentarily.
-This will be done using canvas.
+This will be done using vanilla canvas.
 Goals for the day include:

 - Complete `color.js` logic functionality
 - Map each key to its appropriate color